+Iowa Code 307.44 requires cooperation amongst governments within the state of Iowa.
+Under the Infrastructure Investment and Jobs Act (IIJA), the Bridge Formula Program (BFP) makes Federal funds available for the replacement, rehabilitation, preservation, protection, and construction of highway bridges, and the Surface Transportation Block Grant (STBG) Program makes Federal funds available for replacement or rehabilitation of highway bridges.
+Both programs make funds available on public roads on and off the Federal-aid System.
+A portion of BFP and STBG funds have been set aside for use exclusively for city and county bridges and have been designated as the Highway Bridge Program (HBP) funds.
+In the event Highway Infrastructure Program (HIP) funding is available, it may be included for this same purpose.

+These funds will continue to be referred to in this I.M. as Highway Bridge Program (HBP) funds.
+Additionally, lowa Code 313.4(1.c.) allows for the lowa DOT to utilize Primary Road Funds for county and city roadways, for the Federal-aid Swap Program.
+A portion of these Swap funds have been dedicated to the HBP program.
+Refer to I.M.
+1.150, Attachment A, for additional information.

-The Infrastructure Investment and Jobs Act (IIJA) added the Bridge Formula Program (BFP), which sets aside funding for bridge replacement, rehabilitation, preservation, protection, and construction projects.
-Additionally, Congress has occasionally apportioned bridge funding through the Highway Infrastructure Program for Bridge Replacement and Rehabilitation.
-These funds will continue to be referred to in this I.M. as Highway Bridge Program (HBP) funds and are exclusively for city and county bridges.
-The amount of HBP funds set aside and the distribution of these funds between cities and counties is calculated by the Iowa DOT Local Systems Bureau, as detailed in the HBP Fund Allocation Method.
+The amount of HBP funds set aside and the distribution of these funds between incorporated cities and counties is calculated by the Iowa DOT Local Systems Bureau in a fair and equitable manner, as detailed in the HBP

+Allocation Method.
 This method is periodically reviewed by the ICEA and APWA and revised, typically after the passage of a new multi-year Federal transportation act.
 The portions of HBP funds allocated for cities and counties are administered differently, as outlined below.